Search

 Sarah Gorton

-Sarah Gorton is a Planner with the SAWS Conservation department.
+Sarah Gorton is a former Planner with the SAWS Conservation department.
 She is passionate about bats and native plants, with a particular fondness for horseherb!
 Sarah has completed certifications through Texas Master Naturalist and Native Plant Society.
-When she isn't working on her research on the use of native grasses for uptaking pollutants at UTSA, she can be found making stained glass or hanging out with her two Chihuahuas.
+When she wasn't working on her research on the use of native grasses for uptaking pollutants at UTSA, she could be found making stained glass or hanging out with her two Chihuahuas.

 Share